ModyQyW/vite-plugin-stylelint/README.md

 ## Introductions

-`vite-plugin-stylelint` is a project providing ESLint plugin for Vite with several sub packages:
+`vite-plugin-stylelint` is a project providing Stylelint plugin for Vite with several sub packages:

 | Name                                                                                | Description                                               |
 | ----------------------------------------------------------------------------------- | --------------------------------------------------------- |